alnever/funny-colors/readme.md

 * Issues with navigation and pagination were fixed
 * Control elements were stylized
 * Styling of the control elements were checked used Contact Form 7 plugin
+* Support of the editor-style was added for Gutenberg
+* Tables were stylized

 = 0.5 =
 * Templates were modified: index.php, singular.php, attachment.php